 Rejoining the group, someone suggested going around the right side to preserve our elevation.
 Quinn and Devin poked their heads over the side and did some reconnaissance, eventually yelling back the route would go.
 Zach, Jalen and I followed their tracks.

 From that point, the rest of the ridge is a blur in my memory.
-I recall the necessity to continue making headway higher without venturing onto the slope, as a eventually it became clear we were heading towards a distinct point where the southwest ridge we were climbing intersected with the west ridge.
+I recall keeping in mind the necessity to continue making headway higher without venturing far onto the slope, as a eventually it became clear we were heading towards a distinct point where the southwest ridge we were climbing intersected with the west ridge proper.

 We took a break near a corniced part of the ridge, below the intersection point and I cautioned the more inexperienced skiers to leave their skis here, as the upper slopes would only steepen.
 Devin, Quinn, and I continued to haul our boards/skis up as Jalen and Zach dropped and secured their own.
 I marked a descent point with a wand.
 The slope steepened further as we approached the top where the ridges joined, and the final section was loose snow over scree.

-We finally reached the point of the two ridges.
-Dropping our splitboards and skis and standing on a summit of sorts, the next phase of our quest stood upon the edge of a knife.
+We finally reached the point at which the two western ridges met.
+Dropping our splitboards and skis and standing on a summit of sorts, the next phase of our quest was to stand upon the edge of a knife.

-We ate and took in view of the ridge connecting the high point on which we stood to the summit glacier of White Princess, finally visible in all its glory.
+We put on puffy jackets as we ate and took in view of the thin ridge connecting the high point on which we stood to the summit glacier of White Princess, finally visible in all its glory.
 The ridge was the crux of the mountain and the only really-super-dangerous part.

 WARNING: This ridge is extremely scenic.

-As no protection was possible on the knife edge, Jalen and I reviewed the basics of a “Fairbanks Belay”.
+As no gear-based protection from a fall was possible on the knife edge, Jalen and I reviewed the basics of a “Fairbanks Belay”.
 If I fall to the left, he jumps off to the right, and the ridge takes the weight of the fall.
-While not ideal, the Fairbanks Belay was better than death.
+While not ideal, the Fairbanks Belay is preferable to death.